Wild Wild West: Critical response

+Metacritic, which uses a weighted average, assigned the a score of 40 out of 100, based on 25 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 Roger Ebert of The Chicago Sun-Times gave the film one star out of four, writing that "Wild Wild West is a comedy dead zone.
 You stare in disbelief as scenes flop and die.
 The movie is all concept and no content; the elaborate special effects are like watching money burn on the screen."
-Janet Maslin of The New York Times gave the film a negative review, saying that the film "leaves reality so far behind that its storytelling would be arbitrary even by comic-book standards, and its characters share no common ground or emotional connection."
+Janet Maslin of The New York Times gave the film a negative review, saying that it "leaves reality so far behind that its storytelling would be arbitrary even by comic-book standards, and its characters share no common ground or emotional connection."

-Original series star Robert Conrad was critical of the film adaptation.
-While he had no problem with changing Jim West to be African-American, he felt that Will Smith was wrong for the part and would have preferred someone with "a Wesley Snipes body with a Denzel Washington head".
-He also would have preferred either Kevin Spacey or Gary Sinise for Artemus Gordon, and despised changing Dr. Loveless from a dwarf to an amputee.
+Robert Conrad, who played Jim West in the original series, was highly critical of the film.
+While he had no problem with the film depicting West as an African American rather than a Caucasian, he felt Will Smith was miscast as the character, saying he would have preferred an actor with "a Wesley Snipes body with a Denzel Washington head" for the role.
+He further stated he would have preferred either Kevin Spacey or Gary Sinise for the role of Artemus Gordon instead of Kevin Kline, and objected to the film's depiction of Dr. Loveless, who was a dwarf in the series, as an amputee.